As usual, my friends, Rushlin Boy, your guiding light, operating with half my brain tied behind my back.

 I mean, leftists are cockeyed.

-Now, on the fire department stuff that I referenced with uh the two ladies that called from the New York Post, December 11th, 2014, was a story about the New York Fire Department dropping the physical test requirement.
+Now, on the fire department stuff that I referenced with the two ladies that called from the New York Post, December 11th, 2014, was a story about the New York Fire Department dropping the physical test requirement, period, just dropping it because of low female hiring.

 They simply weren't getting enough female applicants, and those who were applying were not passing.

-The fire department has stopped requiring probationary firefighters to pass a job-related physical skills test before getting hired.
+So the fire department, this is from the article, the fire department has stopped requiring probationary firefighters to pass a job-related physical skills test before getting hired, a move that critics derided as a lowering of standards.

-The move by first year fire commissioner Daniel Nigro, which allows probationaries to fail components of the functional skills training test, but still graduate from the fire academy, comes amid criticism of the department's low hiring rate of women.
+The move by first-year fire commissioner Daniel Nigro, which allows probationaries to fail components of the functional skills training test but still graduate from the fire academy, comes amid criticism of the department's low hiring rate of women.

-It is a lowering of the standards across the board, said one former fire department New York official, familiar with training protocol.
+It is a lowering of the standards across the board, said one former Fire Department New York official familiar with training protocol.

-I knew this was happening in fire departments, and I'm I think it's happened to police departments around the country.
+I knew this was happening in fire departments, and I think it's happened to police departments around the country, local police departments around the country.

 There's no question that it has.